kfkhalili/x-ray-trust/docs/OAUTH_TROUBLESHOOTING.md

 ## Error: `{"code":400,"error_code":"validation_failed","msg":"Unsupported provider: provider is not enabled"}`

-This error means the OAuth provider (Google or GitHub) is **not enabled** in your Supabase Dashboard, OR the configuration is incomplete.
+This error means the OAuth provider (Google, GitHub, or Twitter/X) is **not enabled** in your Supabase Dashboard, OR the configuration is incomplete.

 ## Quick Checklist